• Skip to primary navigation

 Steps Overview:

-In a bowl, combine the flour, matcha powder, baking powder, and salt.
-Whisk until the ingredients are blended and set aside.
+1. In a large bowl, combine the flour, matcha powder, baking powder, and salt.
+Whisk until the dry ingredients are blended and set aside.

-In the bowl of your mixer or with a handheld mixer, beat the butter on medium speed for about two minutes or until light and creamy.
+2. In the bowl of a stand mixer or with a handheld mixer, beat the butter on medium speed for about two minutes or until light and creamy.
 Add sugar and continue beating for two to three minutes more.
 Add the egg, vanilla and almond extract and beat well.
-With the mixer on low speed, slowly add the flour mixture and mix until well blended.

-Remove the dough and shape into 2 disks about one inch thick.
-Wrap each disk with plastic wrap and refrigerate for at least an hour and up to two days maximum.
+4. Remove the dough and shape into 2 disks about one inch thick.
+Wrap each disk with plastic wrap and refrigerate for at least an hour and up to two days.

-Once the dough is chilled, remove one disk from the refrigerator.
-Position a rack in the middle of your oven and preheat it to 350°F. Line two sheet pans with nonstick baking liners or parchment paper.
+5. Once the dough is chilled, remove one disk from the refrigerator.
+Position a rack in the middle of your oven and preheat it.
+Line two sheet pans with nonstick baking liners or parchment paper.

 How to Decorate Sugar Cookies

-Pour the melted chocolate into a pastry bag or a small plastic food bag (cut off a very tiny corner).
+Pour the melted chocolate into a pastry bag or a small plastic food bag and cut off a very tiny corner.
 Starting from right above the cookie and moving your wrist quickly, drizzle the chocolate onto the cookies.
-If desired add coarse sugar or sprinkles while the chocolate is still wet.
+If desired, add coarse sugar or sprinkles while the chocolate is still wet.

-Serve the cookies plain or decorated with white chocolate icing and sprinkles.
-These cookies are even more delicious served with a hot Matcha Tea Latte.
+Serve these buttery matcha cookies plain or decorated with white chocolate icing and sprinkles.
+These cookies are even more delicious served with a hot coffee or Matcha Latte.

-These delicious and fragrant Matcha Green Tea Sugar Cookies are a sophisticated twist on the classic sugar cookie recipe.
+These delicious and fragrant soft and chewy Matcha Green Tea Sugar Cookies are a fun twist on the classic sugar cookie recipe.

 4.84 from 12 votes